What is Data Compression?

 Compression is executed by a program that uses a procedure to identify how to reduce the data size.

-Text compression can be done by eliminating unnecessary characters, embedding a repeat character to specify repeated characters and replacing a smaller bit string for a commonly occurring bit string.
-Data compression can cut a text file to 50% or a considerably higher percentage of its initial size.
+Text compression can be done by eliminating unnecessary characters, embedding a repeat character to specify repeated characters, and substituting a smaller bit string for a commonly occurring bit string.
+Data compression can cut a text file to 50%, or to a percentage still smaller of its original size.

-For data transmission, compression can be done on the data content or on the whole transmission unit.
-When data is sent or received through the internet, larger files, may be sent in a ZIP, GZIP or other compressed format.
+For data transmission, compression can be done on the data content or on the transmission unit as a whole.
+When data needs to be transferred over the internet, larger files can be sent in a ZIP, GZIP or other compressed format.

 What is the Purpose of Compression?

-The purpose of compression is to make a file, message, or any chunk of data smaller.
-Data compression can significantly decrease the amount of storage a file takes up.
-If we had a 10Mb file and could shrink it down to 5Mb we have compressed it, with a compression ratio of 2, since it is half the size of the original file.
+The purpose of compression is to make a file, message, or any other chunk of data smaller.
+Data compression can significantly decrease the amount of storage space a file takes up.
+If we had a 10Mb file and could shrink it down to 5Mb, we have compressed it with a compression ratio of 2, since it is half the size of the original file.
 If we compressed the 10Mb file to 1Mb it would have a compression ratio of 10 because the new file is a 10th the size of the original.
 The higher the compression ratio the better the compression.
-Because of compression, administrators save money and time on storage.
+Because of compression, administrators save money and time that would otherwise be spent on storage.

 Compression enhances backup storage operation and has also affected primary storage data reduction.
-Compression will play a significant role in data reduction as data continues to grow exponentially.
+Compression will continue to play a significant role in data reduction as data continues its own exponential growth.

 Data Compression Methods

-Lossless compression allows the reinstatement of a file to its original state, without the loss of a single bit of data, when the file is uncompressed.
-Lossless compression is the usual approach with executables, as well as text and spreadsheet files, where the loss of words or numbers would change the information.
+Lossless compression allows the potential for a file to return to its original size, without the loss of a single bit of data, when the file is uncompressed.
+Lossless compression is the usual approach taken with executables, as well as with text and spreadsheet files, where the loss of words or numbers would change the information.
 Lossless compression can compress the data whenever redundancy is present.
 Therefore, lossless compression takes advantage of data redundancy.

 Lossy compression permanently removes bits of data that are redundant, insignificant or unnoticeable.
 Lossy compression is suitable with graphics, audio, video and images, where the deletion of some data bits has little or no apparent effect on the illustration of the content.
-In lossy compression, message becomes more efficient by getting rid of unwanted data.
-Lossy compression lessens the data while retaining more information.
+In lossy compression, messages become more efficient by getting rid of unwanted data.
+Lossy compression lessens the size of the data while retaining more information.